Get ready for MacOS Catalina

 In Catalina, Apple will replace the iTunes app with three separate apps: Apple Music, Apple Podcasts and Apple TV.
 Just as useful, the revision lets Mac users run iPad apps they can download through the Mac App Store and use an iPad as a second screen, much in the way you might use a monitor.

-While we wait for the free Catalina update, you do a bit of preparation to make sure the installation goes as smoothly as possible when it is available.
+While we wait for the free Catalina update, you can do a bit of preparation now to make sure the installation goes as smoothly as possible when it is available.

 Check you can run Catalina